microsoft/DirectXShaderCompiler/docs/DXIL.rst

 42  UMul_                          multiply of 32-bit operands to produce the correct full 64-bit result.
 43  UDiv_                          unsigned divide of the 32-bit operand src0 by the 32-bit operand src1.
-44  UAddc_                         unsigned add of 32-bit operand with the carry 45  USubb_                         returns the USubb of the input values 46  FMad_                          floating point multiply & add
+44  UAddc_                         unsigned add of 32-bit operand with the carry 45  USubb_                         unsigned subtract of 32-bit operands with the borrow 46  FMad_                          floating point multiply & add
 47  Fma_                           fused multiply-add
 48  IMad_                          Signed integer multiply & add